Deutsche Streicherphilharmonie

 Passing on the traditions: Professionals will train the young orchestra musicians

-The participants qualify through an audition, to which the DSP regularly invites.
-Some RSB members have once played in the youngest German selection orchestra themselves – this is how the tradition between these two official sponsor orchestras officially certified by the Jeunesses Musicales has been passed on for almost 50 years.
+The participants qualify by means of an audition to which the DSP regularly invites them – to Berlin and also digitally, which makes it even easier to reach the highly talented young string players in all 16 federal states.
+Many RSB members once played in the youngest German selection orchestra themselves – so the tradition between the two officially Jeunesses Musicales-certified sponsor orchestras has been passed on for 50 years now.

 “You could almost say at a DSP concert: The little RSB string players are playing.”(Volkmar Weiche, RSB cellist)